 - San Francisco Bay Ferry

 The Eastern Span Bay Bridge Trail is now open.
 There is currently no bicycle and pedestrian access across the entire Bay Bridge; however, you can take your bike on transit or use the Caltrans Bike Shuttle to cross the Bay.
+Starting October 13th, access to Treasure Island via the Bay Bridge Eastern Span will be reduced due to ongoing construction work.
+Please, click here for more information.

 - All of AC Transit's Transbay Services, with the exception of the M, U, and MA lines, provide services across the Bay Bridge.
 For more information about taking your bike on AC Transit, visit their Bikes on Buses page.